Algiers Barracks |

 (1814), New Orleans

-An American fortified camp with two batteries, located at the Bertonniere Plantation on Chef Menteur Road, along Bayou Sauvage.
-It was established after the British invaded the area in December 1814.
+An American fortified camp with a redoubt and two batteries, located east of the city on the Bertonniere Plantation on Chef Menteur Road, along Bayou Sauvage, near present-day Michoud.
+It was quicky established after British forces were landed in December 1814.

 Fort Petite Coquilles

 A small Spanish wooden fort located about three-quarters of a mile west from the future site of Fort Pike.
 Rebuilt and garrisoned by the Americans in 1813 as a nine-gun work (20 guns in December 1814).
 It was a parallelogram with two bastions on the west end, a half-bastion on the southwest corner, and a semi-circular battery on the north side.
 There were also two barracks, a magazine, and Officers' quarters.
 Shown as Coquille's Fort on some period maps of 1814.
 Fort Pike's hospital was later built on or near the site in the 1840's.
 Site is now under water.